 Accreditation and academic title

 The quality of this joint LLM programme has been positively assessed by the Accreditation Organisation of The Netherlands and Flanders (NVAO).
-This means that upon successful completion of the programme students will receive a legally accredited master's degree and the title Master of Laws (LLM).
+Upon successful completion of the programme, students will thus receive a legally accredited master's degree and the title Master of Laws (LLM).